SoftUni-Internal/interactive-content/EN/02-Inheritance/03-Reusing-Classes.md

 # Shadowing Variables

-- Derived classes **can hide/shadow** superclass variables by implementing a unit with the same name by itself
+- Derived classes **can hide/shadow** Superclass variables by implementing a unit with the same name for itself
-- When you are using **shadowing** you can rebase an entire method, this means changing its parameters and return type.
+- When you are using **shadowing** you can rebase an entire method, this means changing its parameters and logic inside, but not its return type.

 ```java
 class Person {